Meerut: Three arrested in connection with fatal liquor poisoning

-Three individuals have been arrested in Meerut after a police investigation revealed a poisoning conspiracy behind the deaths of three men who consumed liquor from the same bottle.
+Three people have been arrested in Meerut after a police investigation revealed a conspiracy behind the deaths of three men who consumed poisoned liquor.

 Key Points

-- Three men in Meerut died after drinking from the same bottle of liquor, prompting a police investigation.
+- Three men in Meerut died after drinking liquor from the same bottle, prompting a police investigation.

 - Initial reports ruled out toxic or expired liquor, leading police to suspect foul play.

-- The investigation revealed a conspiracy involving a woman distressed by her brother's alcohol addiction.
+- Police investigation revealed a conspiracy involving the sister of one of the victims and her lover.

-- The woman's accomplice allegedly procured poison and laced the liquor, resulting in the deaths.
+- The accused allegedly poisoned a pouch of liquor due to the victim's alcohol addiction and violent behaviour.

-- Police have arrested three suspects: the woman, her accomplice, and the supplier of the poison.
+- Three individuals have been arrested in connection with the poisoning and further investigation is underway.

 Police arrested three people, including a woman, after three men drank alcohol from the same bottle and died, officials have said, adding that they suspected foul play.